rsemihkoca/ExpenseManagementApp/README.md

 Personnel can only retrieve their own expenses.
 Personnel can filter expenses by status and date range.
 Also Admin can filter expenses.
 This api is queryable.

+Further information can be found in the [link](https://documenter.getpostman.com/view/23348379/2s9YymFQ2G).
+Also in dcoumentation folder there is a postman collection.
+You can import it to postman and test the api.